Clemapfel/jluna/README.md

 + call C++ functions from julia using any julia-type
 + assigning C++-side proxies also mutates the corresponding variable with the same name julia-side
 + julia-side values, including temporaries, are kept safe from the garbage collector
-+ verbose exception forwarding, compile-time assertions
-+ wraps [most](./docs/manual.md#list-of-unboxables) of the relevant C++ `std` objects and types
++ any C++ type can be moved between Julia and C++
 + multi-dimensional, iterable array interface with julia-style indexing
-+ deep, C++-side introspection functionalities for julia objects
++ C++-side introspection that is deeper than what is possible through only Julia
 + fast!
 All code is considered performance-critical and was optimized for minimal overhead compared to the C-API
-+ verbose manual, written by a human
++ verbose exception forwarding, compile-time assertions
-+ inline documentation for IDEs for both C++ and Julia code
++ inline documentation for IDEs for both C++ and Julia code+ verbose manual, written by a human
 + freely mix `jluna` and the C-API
 + And more!